anthonyjoeseph/fancy-todo-mvc/article-backups/whyoption.md

 While the types `O.None` and `undefined` may seem similar, `{ _tag: 'None' }` has more information encoded into it than `undefined`.
 This is because `_tag` must be one of two values, while `undefined` has no such context.
 In the earlier case of `sum`, `undefined` smushes two different metadata together inseparably, resulting in information loss.

-# Category Theory
+# Set Theory

-While union types are simply the union of two categories
+While union types are simply the union of two sets

 A ∪ B